-Madeleine Roger is a contemporary folksinger from Winnipeg, Canada.
-While accompanying herself on acoustic guitar in multiple tunings, it is her artistry as a songwriter that can silence a room, uniting her captivating voice with vivid lyricism and a maturity beyond her years.
+Madeleine Roger is a folk singer-songwriter from Winnipeg, Canada.
+While accompanying herself on guitar, it is her artistry as a songwriter that can silence a room, uniting her magnetic voice with vivid lyricism and a maturity beyond her years.
 A former thespian and a lifelong traveler, she is prone to absorbing stories and questioning the way that things are, creating songs with imaginative melodies and honesty that bares truths about being alive.
+Her new debut album "Cottonwood" quickly reached the No. 1 spot on the Canadian folk/roots/blues charts, garnering acclaim for its exceptional songwriting, stunning vocals, and meticulous instrumentation.
+She is currently co-nominated for "Producer Of The Year" at the Western Canadian Music Awards.

-Along with appearances in her folk/roots duo Roger Roger with her twin brother Lucas, Madeleine has performed at music festivals and stages across Canada and Europe including The Winnipeg Folk Festival, Summerfolk Festival, The Calgary Folk Club, Campbell Bay Music Festival, Festival Du Voyageur, Homeroutes house concert tours, etc.
+Along with appearances in her folk/roots duo Roger Roger with her twin brother Lucas, Madeleine has performed at music festivals and stages across Canada and Europe including The Winnipeg Folk Festival, Summerfolk Festival, The Calgary Folk Club, Campbell Bay Music Festival, Festival Du Voyageur, and Homeroutes house concert tours

 Her years of theatre and travel consumed her from the age of 7 into the end of her degree in Theatre & Film when she finally picked up one of the many guitars lying around her home and started writing songs.
 A year later she quit theatre, falling hopelessly in love with song-craft and the endless possibilities of music.